Andrew Berry (American football)

-Andrew Berry (born March 30, 1987) is an American football executive who is the current general manager and executive vice president of football operations for the Cleveland Browns of the National Football League (NFL).
+Andrew Jeremiah Berry Jr. (born March 30, 1987) is an American professional football executive who is the executive vice president of football operations and general manager of the Cleveland Browns of the National Football League (NFL).
 He previously served various other scouting roles with the Indianapolis Colts and Philadelphia Eagles.

-Early life
+Early and personal life

 At Harvard, Berry graduated with a bachelor's degree in economics and a master's degree in computer science.
 He also played football for the Harvard Crimson.